03ShreyanshGoel/ShopIt/README.md

 ---

+## 💥 Troubleshooting

+### 🔍 Common Issues

+1. **🚸 Backend Not Starting:**
+   - Ensure your `.env` file is correctly configured.
+   - Check if MongoDB is running.
+   - Verify your Stripe and Cloudinary credentials.

+2. **🚨 Frontend Errors:**
+   - Confirm API URL in the frontend `.env` file matches the backend URL.
+   - Ensure all environment variables are correctly set.

+3. **💩 Payment Failures:**
+   - Double-check Stripe keys.
+   - Test with Stripe’s test mode before going live.

+4. **📦 Image Upload Issues:**
+   - Verify Cloudinary configuration.
+   - Ensure upload presets are correctly set in Cloudinary.

+### 💡 Tips

+- Use browser developer tools to debug frontend issues.
+- Check server logs for backend errors.
+- Ensure all dependencies are up-to-date by running `npm update`.
+- Test API endpoints using tools like Postman.

+---

 ## 💪 Contributing

 Contributions are welcome!
 Please fork the repository, make your changes, and submit a pull request.

 1. 🔠 Fork the repo.
 2. 🔄 Create your feature branch (`git checkout -b feature/AmazingFeature`).
-3. 📅 Commit your changes (`git commit -m 'Add some AmazingFeature'`).
+3. 🗕️ Commit your changes (`git commit -m 'Add some AmazingFeature'`).
 4. 🔄 Push to the branch (`git push origin feature/AmazingFeature`).
-5. 📅 Open a pull request.
+5. 🗕️ Open a pull request.

 ---